Designing textiles using Photoshop I

 • Produce and save a range of digital textile designs for future development

 • Feel challenged to take design work further in the future

 • Produce some designs as prints on paper or fabric.

 What level is the course and do I need any particular skills?

 Beginners are welcome at this introductory level course.You must have some experience of using a computer even basic computing skills.
 Understand simple instructions, measurements and calculations.

 How will I be taught, and will there be any work outside the class?

-• Weeks 3-6 you will be taught using Zoom for the LIVE technical demonstrations sessions with your tutor
+• You will be taught using Zoom for technical demonstrations sessions with your tutor

 • Google Classroom platform will store all tasks/session slides/notes/resources/ and live sessions links